Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Alan Oppenheimer Biography

-Alan Oppenheimer is an American actor born on April 23, 1930, in New York City.
 He began his acting career in the 1950s and gained recognition for his work in television starting in the 1960s.
-Oppenheimer became known as a versatile character actor, appearing in a wide range of TV shows with roles including a Nazi on "Hogan's Heroes," an Israeli secret agent and double-agent scientist on "Get Smart," and the second actor to portray Dr.
+He became known as a versatile character actor, appearing in a wide range of TV shows with roles including a Nazi on "Hogan's Heroes," an Israeli secret agent and double-agent scientist on "Get Smart," and the second actor to portray Dr.

 Show More